qsdrqs/backlight_controller/README.md

 # backlight controller

-Use TUI(based on ncurses) to control intel Graphic Card.
+Use TUI(based on ncurses) to control intel Graphic Card in linux (tested through ArchLinux)

-You can change the variable PATH's directory to make it suitable for your own Graphic Card.
+**You need to change the variable PATH's directory to make it suitable for your own Graphic Card.**

 ## dependency

 `ncurses`

-Make sure that the user have permission to read and write access to brightness under PATH.
-You can follow the <a href="https://wiki.archlinux.org/index.php/Backlight#ACPI" >Arch Wiki</a> instrustion to do that.
+***Make sure that the user have permission to read and write access to brightness under PATH otherwise you will get a `segmentation fault (core dumped)`.*** You can follow the <a href="https://wiki.archlinux.org/index.php/Backlight#ACPI" >Arch Wiki</a> instrustion to do that.

 ## build & run